Bheki Cele: Whistleblower protection

 In 2018 the Public Protector, Busisiwe Mkhwebane, claimed that Cele and SAPS had failed to provide personal protection to two whistleblowers who had reported corruption in the Umzimkulu municipality in KwaZulu-Natal.
 However, Cele took the report under judicial review, and in 2020 the Gauteng North High Court declared it invalid, clearing Cele of all wrongdoing.
 The court said that, as set out in legislation, it is not the responsibility of the police to ensure that witnesses and whistleblowers receive personal protection.

 COVID-19 pandemic

 During the 2020 COVID-19 pandemic, Cele's leadership of the police was criticised, with Cele accused of "excessive policing" of compliance with lockdown regulations.

 Gun control

 Cele supports strict gun control, and has said that he does not think that private citizens should be permitted to own firearms.
 A piece of gun control legislation introduced under his police ministry in 2021, the Firearms Control Amendment Bill, has encountered opposition from some civil society groups.
 Under the proposed law, self-defence would not be considered a valid reason for seeking a firearm license.
 Cele has defended the Bill on the grounds that most murders in South Africa are committed with firearms.

-However this statistic is being disputed by various lobby groups and lawyers, stating that most murders in South Africa are committed with stabbing objects.
+Incident with Ian Cameron

+In an event in Gugulethu, Police Minister Bheki Cele had a confrontation with Ian Cameron, director of community safety for Action Society, a non-profit organisation focusing on violent crime.
+The incident occurred during a community policing engagement where Cameron made comments regarding the community having to do the work of the police, which appeared to agitate Cele.
+Cele responded with remarks about his experiences during apartheid and shouted "shut up" at Cameron before officials removed Cameron from the premises.
+Cameron later expressed that his issue was not with Cele personally but with the position he occupied and his handling of crime-related matters.
+This incident highlighted tensions and differing perspectives on community safety, police efficacy, and responsibility in addressing crime.

+Police corruption scandal

+In July 2025, Cele was implicated in the police corruption scandal involving Vusumuzi Matlala who is currently in prison.
+Reports confirm that while we has the minister of police, Cele stayed in a luxury penthouse suite owned by Matlala just days before Matlala’s company was awarded a R360 million SAPS health services tender.

+Bheki Cele's name was added to the seven top names that are going to testify to parliament ad hoc against Mkhwanazi's allegations.
+Cele began making providing testimony before parliament’s ad hoc committee on 23 October 2025.